python-lml/lml/docs/source/design.rst

 Design idea
 ================================================================================

-The idea, to load the plugins later, started with pyexcel project which uses loosely coupled plugins to extend the capabilities of the main package.
-During its code growth, the code in pyexcel packages to manage the external and internal plugins becomes a independent library, lml.lml is similar to **Factories** in Zope Component Architecture [#f4]_.
+The idea, to load the plugins later, originated from pyexcel project [#f9]_ which uses loosely coupled plugins to extend the main package to read more file formats.
+During its code growth, the code in pyexcel packages to manage the external and internal plugins becomes a independent library, lml.

+lml is similar to **Factories** in
+Zope Component Architecture [#f4]_.
 Lml provides functionalities to discover, register and load lml based plugins.
 It cares how the meta data were written but it does care how the plugin interface is written.